- What is HoneyBook

 HoneyBook claims to be an all-in-one platform that manages projects, allows users to book clients, send invoices and get paid.
 With branded templates, all client communication is consistent and clean.
 Changes, updates and signatures for contracts can be made without the back and forth, making for a major small business time-save.

-Because everything HoneyBook has to offer is located within the dashboard, the company insists staying organized and collecting payment is a breeze; however, without an inbox and a questionably short integration list, users are left wondering whether HoneyBook is worth the money.
+Because everything HoneyBook has to offer is located within the dashboard, the company insists staying organized and collecting payment is a breeze; however, without an inbox and a questionably short integration list, users are left wondering whether HoneyBook is worth it.

 Communication.
 HoneyBook offers its users ready-to-use contract templates as a jumpstart to solidifying new customers for small business owners.
 It’s a hassle-free way to communicate.